EARnagram/lessons/sec1/css_positioning_box_model/README.md

 Chrome's Dev Tools are one of the nicest things to ever happen to developers.
 This is because we can alter our webpages __while__ viewing them in the browser!

-Take the next 5 minutes to play with the following:
+Take the next few minutes to play with the following:

 - **Margins** - Remember that the values for a single margin property works clockwise from the top, `margin: Abovepx Rightpx Belowpx Leftpx;`